tlamedia/gtm-kit/readme.txt

 * Added options to add user data to the datalayer (logged in, user ID, user role).
 * Added option to limit view_item event on variable products to the master product instead of pushing the view_item event on both the master and selected variation.

+Bugfixes:
+*  Clear the previous ecommerce object before add_to_cart.

 = 1.3.3 =

 Bugfixes: